Category Archives: Spanish Royals

 Within four years of her marriage to Philip, Juana became the heir to her parents’ kingdoms after the death of her childless only brother Juan, Prince of Asturias in 1497, the death of her eldest sister Isabella of Aragon, Princess of Asturias, Princess of Portugal in childbirth in 1498, and the death of her sister Isabella’s only child Prince Miguel da Paz of Portugal in 1500, shortly before his second birthday.

 Although Juana was deeply in love with Philip, their married life was unhappy.
 Philip was unfaithful and politically insecure.
 He constantly attempted to usurp Juana’s legal birthright.
 This led to the rumors of Juana’s insanity because those rumors benefited Philip politically.
-Most historians now agree Juana was clinically depressed and not insane as commonly believed.
+Most historians now agree that Juana was clinically depressed and not insane, as commonly believed.

 A 19th-century painting of Juana holding vigil over Philip’s coffin by Francisco Pradilla Ortiz, 1877; Credit – Wikipedia

-Royal Convent of Santa Clara in Tordesillas, Kingdom of Castile where Juana was confined for forty-six years; Credit – By José-Manuel Benito – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=519592
+Royal Convent of Santa Clara in Tordesillas, Kingdom of Castile, where Juana was confined for forty-six years; Credit – By José-Manuel Benito – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=519592

-Was Juana mad or was she manipulated by her father, husband, and son?
+Was Juana mad, or was she manipulated by her father, husband, and son?
 Juana’s father Ferdinand, her husband Philip, and her son Carlos had much to gain from Juana being declared unfit to rule.
 Juana did show excessive grief as she traveled through Castile with Philip’s coffin.
 What is overlooked is that her 28-year-old husband died suddenly after a five-day illness and that she was fulfilling Philip’s wish to be buried in Granada.
-In addition, her father deliberately blocked Philip’s burial in Granada causing delays in Juana’s journey.
+In addition, her father deliberately blocked Philip’s burial in Granada, causing delays in Juana’s journey.

 On January 23, 1516, Ferdinand II, King of Aragon died.
 In his will, Ferdinand named his daughter Juana and her eldest son Carlos (also known as Charles in history) as the co-heirs of the Kingdom of Aragon.
 However, Juana would never reign as she would not be released from her confinement until her death.